dykyi-roman/book-summary/README.md

 * Code-review must be doing before manual test

 * Object must be transfer for another layer using DTO (low coupling principle)

+* Talk with a Domain layer using CommandBus and talk with a UI layer using Query Bus.
+One comand => one Handler (SRP)